balancer/scaffold-balancer-v3/README.md

 #### `00_DeploySetup.s.sol`

-Deploys mock tokens, factory contracts, and hooks contracts to be used by pools
+Deploy mock tokens, factory contracts, and hooks contracts to be used by pools

 - Set the `pauseWindowDuration` for the factory contracts
 - Set the mock token names, symbols, and supply